-Compass was introduced into the college in 2016 and included a parent portal.
-It is vital that parents/carers continually check this.
-The college uses Compass as a means to communicate information and events.
-It is important that all parents/carers check their Compass to ensure that they remain informed about college programs and activities.
+Compass is used in the college and includes a parent portal.
+It is vital that parents/carers continually check this to keep up with news, programs, activities and for feedback on learning tasks.
 The college website also has information for parents/carers